Coherent transfer of electron spin correlations assisted by dephasing noise: Measurement

-\subsection{Measurement}
+\section{Measurement}

-The pulse sequences used in the experiment were generated by a Tektronix AWG70002 arbitrary waveform generator operated at $1\,\mathrm{GSa/s}$.
+The pulse sequences used in the experiment, illustrated in the Supplementary Fig.~1, were generated by a Tektronix AWG70002 arbitrary waveform generator operated at $1\,\mathrm{GSa\,s^{-1}}$.
 The ouput waveform was low-pass filtered by Mini-Circuits SBLP-300+ to adjust the rise time of the rapid adiabatic pulse used in the experiment as well as to filter out high-frequency noise.
-We find that the step response of the filter is well approximated by using the error function as $\psi(t)=\frac{1}{2}\left(1+\mathrm{erf}\left(\frac{t-t_{0}}{t_{\mathrm{s}}}\right)\right)$ with $t_{\mathrm{s}}=1.6\,\mathrm{ns}$.
+We find that the step response of the filter is well approximated by using the error function as $\psi(t)=\frac{1}{2}\left[1+\mathrm{erf}\left(\frac{t-t_{0}}{t_{\mathrm{s}}}\right)\right]$ with $t_{\mathrm{s}}=1.6\,\mathrm{ns}$.
 This effect is taken into account in the numerical calculations described below.
+The pulse signals are fed to the sample through broadband coaxial cables in the dilution refrigerator with their $-3\,\text{dB}$ point at around $10\,\text{GHz}$.
+The signals are attenuated by $9\,\text{dB}$ in total through cryogenic attenuators installed at each cold plate.